Ditached/ARPlacementKit-Docs/README.md

 The repository for the AR Placement Kit Docs.
 Live version available [here](https://arplacementkit-docs.readthedocs.io/en/latest/).

-You can also view the current develop branch [here](https://arplacementkit-docs.readthedocs.io/en/develop/) (you need the url to see this version online).
+You can also view the [current develop branch](https://arplacementkit-docs.readthedocs.io/en/develop/) (you need the url to see this version online).

 Hosted with [ReadTheDocs](https://readthedocs.org/).